Building-acoustics-TU-Eindhoven/CHORAS/ContributionGuidelines.md

 #### app/models/data/simulation_settings.json
 - Add a new entry to the simulation_settings.json list.
-In a terminal window, navigate to the backend using `cd <your/path/to/CHOARS>/ra_ui_backend/`
+In a terminal window, navigate to the `backend` using `cd <your/path/to/CHORAS>/backend/`
-- Activate the conda environment: `conda activate RA_Backend`
+- Activate the conda environment: `conda activate choras`
 - Run `flask reset-db` to add the new setting to the database (TODO: do this dynamically to not lose any data).

 #### example_settings/<new_file>.json